christylernz/aichat-export-viewer/TESTING-SETUP.md

 ## Introduction

-This guide will walk you through setting up Jest testing in your existing LWC OSS project from scratch.
+This guide will walk you through setting up Jest testing in your existing LWC OSS project from scratch, following the official [lwc.dev testing guide](https://lwc.dev/guide/test).
 We'll build our testing knowledge incrementally, starting with the basics and gradually adding more sophisticated testing patterns.

 **What is Jest?** Jest is a JavaScript testing framework created by Facebook.
 It's designed to work with minimal configuration and provides everything you need to write tests: a test runner, assertion library, and mocking capabilities all in one package.